Preterm birth: Gastric residuals

+Hyponatraemia and hypernatraemia

+Imbalances of sodium (hyponatraemia and hypernatraemia) are common in babies born preterm.
+Hypernatraemia (sodium levels in the serum of more than 145-150 mmol/L) is common early on in preterm babies and the risk of hyponatraemia (sodium levels of less than 135 nmol/L) increases after about a week of birth if left untreated and prevention approaches are not used.
+Preventing complications associated with sodium imbalances is part of standard of care for preterm infants and includes careful monitoring of water and sodium given to the infant.
+The optimal sodium dose given immediately after birth (first day) is not clear and further research is needed to understand the idea management approach.

 Hearing assessment

 The Joint Committee on Infant Hearing (JCIH) state that for preterm infants who are in the neonatal intensive care unit (NICU) for a prolonged time should have a diagnostic audiologic evaluation before they are discharged from the hospital.
 Well babies follow a 1-2-3-month benchmark timeline where they are screened, diagnosed, and receiving intervention for a hearing loss.
-However, very premature babies it might not be possible to complete a hearing screen at one month of age due to several factors.
-Once the baby is stable an audiologic evaluation should be performed.
+However, for very premature babies, it might not be possible to complete a hearing screen at one month of age due to several factors.
+Once the baby is stable, an audiologic evaluation should be performed.
 For premature babies in the NICU, auditory brainstem response (ABR) testing is recommended.
-If the infant doesn't pass the screen, they should be referred for an audiologic evaluation by an audiologist.
-If the infant is on aminoglycosides such as gentamicin for less than five days they should be monitored and have a follow up 6–7 months of being discharged from the hospital to ensure there is no late onset hearing loss due to the medication.
+If the infant does not pass the screen, they should be referred for an audiologic evaluation by an audiologist.
+If the infant is on aminoglycosides such as gentamicin for less than five days they should be monitored and have a follow-up 6–7 months of being discharged from the hospital to ensure there is no late onset hearing loss due to the medication.